 Unlike the “tidyverse”, “data.table” is less a set of packages developed around a programming philosophy and more a single package designed to speed up R computations.
 Where base R and the tidyverse uses copy on modify semantics (so that applying a function to an object does not change the original object), data.table uses reference semantics and tries to avoid copying objects.
 Modifying objects in place can lead to drastic improvements in performance, especially with respect to large data sets (e.g., Matloff, 2019b).
-However, the additional performance gains come at a cost, as data.table has a less intuitive syntax than other R systems.
+However, the additional performance gains come at a cost, as data.table has a less intuitive syntax than other R systems, and requires a basic understanding of concepts like memory addresses and deep vs shallow copies of data.

 Topic #2: Translating Analyses across Frameworks (20 minutes)